Megan Abbott: Career

+Television work

 Abbott was a screenwriter for The Deuce, an HBO show that premiered in 2017 and deals with pornography and the Mafia in New York in the 1970s and beyond.
 In 2019, she adapted her bestselling novel Dare Me into a TV series on USA Network.
 She served as co-showrunner on the series, along with Gina Fattore.

 Influences

 Abbott was influenced by film noir, classic noir fiction, and Jeffrey Eugenides's novel The Virgin Suicides.
 Two of her novels refer to notorious crimes.
 The Song Is You (2007) is based around the disappearance of Jean Spangler in 1949, and Bury Me Deep (2009) on the 1931 case of Winnie Ruth Judd, dubbed "the Trunk Murderess".

 Reception and awards

 Abbott has won the Mystery Writers of America's Edgar Award for outstanding fiction.
 Time named her one of the "23 Authors That We Admire" in 2011.
 Publishers Weekly gave her 2011 novel The End of Everything a starred review.